 The deflection from rail traffic loading caused the top edges of adjacent panels to be in compression with each other.
 This caused extensive spalling of the surface, which affected two of the panels.
 While not a functional problem for panel integrity, the spalled areas were within the sidewalk portion of the crossings and therefore posed tripping hazards.

-The repair had to allow immediate vehicular traffic to facilitate a single lane closure.
+The repair had to allow immediate vehicular traffic to facilitate a single-lane closure.
 The repair also had to allow for immediate resumption of rail traffic.
-The crossing served a sand mine, so repair was designed around high service loads for heavy haul rail traffic.
+The crossing served as a sand mine, so the repair was designed around high service loads for heavy haul rail traffic.

-Supplemental anchor bolting was also used to ensure longterm integrity of the repair.
+Supplemental anchor bolting was also used to ensure the long-term integrity of the repair.